BioBoost/embedded_systems_course/02_virtual_machine/readme.md

 ![VirtualBox virtual network adapters](img/virtual_box_network_adapters.png)

+{% hint style="alert" %}
-> #### Alert::Virtual Box Network Adapters
+**Virtual Box Network Adapters**

->
-> In some cases these network adapters may interfere with the correct working of your physical network.
+In some cases these network adapters may interfere with the correct working of your physical network.
 For example for LAN-games that use UDP broadcasting to discover each other.
 In this case you can just disable the adapters.
 Make sure to re-enable them before using VirtualBox.
+{% endhint %}

 Once finished you can start the VirtualBox client and you should get the interface shown in the figure below: